shigebeyond/jkmvc/doc/db/query_builder.md

 method | usage
 --- | ---
-find(vararg params: Any?, transform: (Map<String, Any?>) -> T): T? | find single record, the `transform` parameter is a lambda which transforms db row to result row find(vararg params: Any?): T? | find single record, it needs no `transform` parameter, but depends on the return type for transforming, and the return type only takes 3 type of class: 1. `Map` 2.
+find(vararg params: Any?, transform: (Map<String, Any?>) -> T): T? | find single row, the `transform` parameter is a lambda which transforms db row to result row find(vararg params: Any?): T? | find single row, it needs no `transform` parameter, but depends on the return type for transforming, and the return type only takes 3 type of class: 1. `Map` 2.
 Implementation class of `IOrm` 3.
-Any class which has a constructor function with a `Map` parameter findAll(vararg params: Any?, transform: (Map<String, Any?>) -> T): List<T> | find multiple records, the `transform` parameter is a lambda which transforms db row to result row findAll(vararg params: Any?): List<T> | find multiple records, it needs no `transform` parameter, but depends on the return type for transforming, and the return type only takes 3 type of class: 1. `Map` 2.
+Any class which has a constructor function with a `Map` parameter findAll(vararg params: Any?, transform: (Map<String, Any?>) -> T): List<T> | find multiple rows, the `transform` parameter is a lambda which transforms db row to result row findAll(vararg params: Any?): List<T> | find multiple rows, it needs no `transform` parameter, but depends on the return type for transforming, and the return type only takes 3 type of class: 1. `Map` 2.
 Implementation class of `IOrm` 3.
 Any class which has a constructor function with a `Map` parameter findColumn(vararg params: Any?): List<Any?> | find multiple row in single column count(vararg params: Any?):Long | count rows